 Pay attention to the amount of water your dog drinks.
 If you notice that your dog is drinking too much or not enough, you may want to have him or her checked out by a veterinarian.
 If your dog is drinking too much water, it could be a sign of a kidney infection or kidney disease.
 If your dog isn’t drinking enough water, it could cause dehydration.
 Always pay attention to this and ensure your dog always has plenty of water available.
 If you notice anything unusual, contact your veterinarian.

 Your dog’s diet plays a huge role in his or her overall health, so keep an eye on this.
 Be sure you are feeding your dog healthy food that is appropriate for their age and weight.
 If you notice that your dog is not interested in eating, it could just be they don’t like the food, or it could have something to do with other issues.
 Try giving your dog a new type of food, and if that doesn’t entice him or her to eat, then talk with your vet.
-This could be a sign that something is wrong internally in your dog or something is causing discomfort while eating.
+This could be a sign that something is wrong internally in your dog or something is causing discomfort while eating or you could smell when your dog’s breath smells like poop.
 Allowing your vet to give your dog a physical or perform testing will let you know what the cause is and help you find a solution.

 Not all dogs have the same energy levels, but you should know what to expect out of your pooch.
 If you have an active dog that suddenly has no interest in going out or being active, chances are there’s something wrong.
 While this could just have something to do with getting older or just not being interested for a day, any length of time your dog spends not having the same activity level is cause for concern.